AimRT/AimRT/document/sphinx-en/tutorials/plugins/mqtt_plugin.md

         enable_backends: [mqtt]
 ```

-Here's a simple subscriber example:
+Here is a simple example for the subscribe side:
 ```yaml
 aimrt:
   plugin: